October (2018 film)

-October is a 2018 Indian Hindi-language coming-of-age drama film directed by Shoojit Sircar, and produced by Ronnie Lahiri and Sheel Kumar under their Rising Sun Films banner.
+October is a 2018 Indian Hindi-language drama film directed by Shoojit Sircar, and produced by Ronnie Lahiri and Sheel Kumar under their Rising Sun Films banner.
 The film stars Banita Sandhu, Gitanjali Rao, and Varun Dhawan.
 Both Sandhu and Rao debuted as actors with this film.
 Written by Juhi Chaturvedi and shot by Avik Mukhopadhyay, the film follows the life of a hotel-management intern who takes care of his comatose fellow intern in an unconditional and unconventional manner.

 Initially scheduled to release on 1 June 2018, the film was released on 13 April 2018, grossing over ₹ 584.1 million worldwide.
 Upon its release, the filmmakers were accused of plagiarising Aarti – The Unknown Love Story, a Marathi film directed by Sarika Mene.
 Screenwriters Association reviewed the case and found some similarities between the two films.
 However, it cleared October of plagiarism charges as the real-life events that likely inspired both the films were not protected by copyright laws.

-October received positive reviews, with particular praise for Dhawan, whose performance was called 'a massive surprise' by critics in light of the criticism he faced for Judwaa 2.
+October received widespread critical acclaim, with particular praise for Dhawan, whose performance was called 'a massive surprise' by critics in light of the criticism he faced for Judwaa 2.
 Rao and Sandhu also received praise for their performances.
-Despite such acclaim, it was not commercially successful.
+Despite such acclaim, it was only a modest commercial success.
 It received seven nominations at the 64th Filmfare Awards including Best Actor (Critics) for Dhawan, Best Supporting Actress for Rao and Best Female Debut for Sandhu.

 Plot

-Shiuli Iyer and Danish "Dan" Walia work as interns at the same hotel.
+Shiuli Iyer and Danish "Dan" Walia work as interns at the Radisson Blu hotel in New Delhi.
 Shiuli, being very disciplined and responsible towards her job, is the polar opposite of Dan who is careless and irresponsible towards his job.
 At the beginning of the story, Dan struggles with his job serving various departments of the hotel.
 He doesn't seem to have a very good relationship with his fellow staff members except for two of his friends who work at the same hotel as interns.

 On New Year's Eve, Shiuli and her friends party on the 3rd floor of the hotel, when Dan is nowhere to be found.
-Shiuli accidentally slips off and is hospitalized.
+Shiuli accidentally falls off the terrace and is hospitalized, going into coma.
 While other members of the hotel staff visit her at the hospital, Dan gets seriously affected when his friends tell him that Shiuli's last words just before her fall were "Where is Dan?".
-Dan starts visiting the hospital every day, despite that negatively affecting both his job and his relationship with his friends who cover his shifts and help him financially.
+Dan starts visiting the hospital every day, despite that negatively affecting both his job and his relationship with his friends who still cover his shifts and help him financially.
 After a scuffle at the hotel, Dan is terminated.
 He finds comfort being with Shiuli who slowly starts to improve and Dan's mere presence calms Shiuli.
 He devotes his entire time to taking care of her.